giiorg/nodejs-ninjas-lab/workshop/02/README.md

-# Write mini router in ./lib.js file to satisfy requirements of app.js file
+# Write mini version of `express` in ./lib to satisfy requirements of app.js file

 Contents of app.js: